Donna Tartt Quote

 About Donna Tartt

-Donna Louise Tartt (born December 23, 1963) is an American novelist and essayist.
-Her novels are The Secret History (1992), The Little Friend (2002), and The Goldfinch (2013), which has been adapted into a 2019 film of the same name She was included in Time magazine's 2014 "100 Most Influential People" list.
+Donna Louise Tartt (born December 23, 1963) is an American novelist.
+She wrote the novels The Secret History (1992), The Little Friend (2002), and The Goldfinch (2013), which won the Pulitzer Prize for Fiction and was adapted into a 2019 film of the same name.
+She was included in Time magazine's 2014 "100 Most Influential People" list.